Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 The Dodge Caravan and Plymouth Voyager may have been one of Chrysler’s most successful vehicles of the 1980s, but the minivan twins were on the market for seven years before receiving major updates (Old Car Brochures).

-At both Ford and Chrysler, one of Iacocca’s biggest mistakes was to depend entirely too heavily on badge engineering.
-As a case in point, during the second half of the 1970s Ford arguably fell further behind General Motors in sales because its mid-sized cars shared too much sheetmetal (go here for further discussion).
+At both Ford and Chrysler, one of Iacocca’s biggest mistakes was to depend too heavily on badge engineering.
+As a case in point, during the second half of the 1970s Ford arguably fell further behind GM in sales because its mid-sized cars shared too much sheetmetal (go here for further discussion).

-Then, at Chrysler, Iacocca went way overboard.
-Whatever brand equity was left in Plymouth was completely drained away by the mid-80s because its entire lineup was badge engineered for too many years.
-Although the Chrysler brand had a bit more individuality, it was still given a number of thinly disguised models such as the Laser sporty coupe, which was almost identical to its sibling the Dodge Daytona.
+At Chrysler Iacocca pulverized whatever brand equity was left in Plymouth by the mid-80s because its entire lineup was badge engineered for too long.
+The Chrysler brand had more individuality, but it was still given thinly disguised models such as the Laser, which was almost identical to the Dodge Daytona.

 1984 Dodge Daytona